em-cl/IoT-Project/README.md

 		}
 	}
 ```
-This is the notification an notification can have many notification handlers that act on the notification
+This is the notification.
+A notification can have many notification handlers that listen to the published notification.
 ```C#
 	public record BatchSavedEvent(List<Measurement> Measurements) : INotification;
 ```
 4. The notification handler populates the charts in the Blazor pages and Blazor components "the dashboard" with data and updates the page.
-the component `@implements INotificationHandler<BatchSavedEvent>` in order for this to work.
+The component `@implements INotificationHandler<BatchSavedEvent>` in order for this to work.
 ```C#
   	protected override async Task OnInitializedAsync()
 	{